MagnaniMarta/Fire-Communities-Magnani-et-al/README.md

 TimeSeries/

-Codes in this foder produce only one time series for set parameter values.
+Codes in this folder produce only one time series for set parameter values.
 Contains:

   mainfire.f90 : master code simulating the time series of vegetation cover and fires.
-               Subrutines reported at the end of the file.
+               Subroutines reported at the end of the file.

   parafire.f90 : module containing parameter values.
                Change the parameter values to represent different biomes.

-  Three explaes are enclosed:
+  Three examples are enclosed:
-  - Mediterranean bassin 'parafireMed.f90'
+  - Mediterranean basin 'parafireMed.f90'
   - tropical forest and savannas 'parafireTrop.f90'
   - boreal forest 'parafireBor.f90'

-SensitivityAnalisis/
+SensitivityAnalysis/

 Codes in this folder explore a section of the parameter space identified by 2 parameters.
 Change 'idummy' and 'MSEED' in run3() several times to obtain the parameter plane section of the paper.
 Contains:

   mainfire.f90 : master code iterating over 2 parameters and simulating the time series of vegetation cover and fires.
-               Subrutines reported at the end of the file.
+               Subroutines reported at the end of the file.

   parafire.f90 : module containing parameter values.
-Itaration parameters must not be fixed.
+Iteration parameters must not be fixed.
                Change the parameter values to represent different biomes as described above.